-In June of 2017, I had a summer of fun heating-up on the horizon.
-My boyfriend would return from Florida, I was on summer break from grad school, and I had a killer new collection of crop-tops to show-off my hot rib-cage with!
+In June of 2017, I had a summer of fun heating up on the horizon.
+My boyfriend would return from Florida, I was on summer break from grad school, and I had a killer new collection of crop tops to show-off my hot rib cage with!
 Yowza!
-However, the ripe promise of June came with a rotten surprise.… Continue reading My Own Muse: Hot Date with Myself, No. 1, Vanderbilt Mansion Italian Garden
+However, the ripe promise of June came with… Continue reading My Own Muse: Hot Date with Myself, No. 1, Vanderbilt Mansion Italian Garden

 As the Greek muse of comedy, Thalia is among my favorite of the fair affecters.
-She sparks a willingness to smile, and knows that a perfectly timed practical joke is worth a more than a picture and its thousand words.
+She sparks a willingness to smile and knows that a perfectly timed practical joke is worth more than a picture and its thousand words.
 At least, that’s what my muse of comedy, Mona Lisa, could tell you!
-On August… Continue reading My Muses: Thalia and the Mona Lisa
+On August 21st,… Continue reading My Muses: Thalia and the Mona Lisa

-Winslow Homer’s Eagle Head, Manchester, Massachusetts (High Tide), which is exhibited in the American Wing of the Metropolitan Museum of Art, represents a transitional period in American art, clothing and society.
-Embedded within the appearance of the three young women on the seashore, rendered with lively brush-strokes, is a cultural cocktail of change and modernization.… Continue reading The Victorian Bathing Suit of Winslow Homer’s “High Tide”
+Winslow Homer’s Eagle Head, Manchester, Massachusetts (High Tide), which is exhibited in the American Wing of the Metropolitan Museum of Art, represents a transitional period in American art, clothing, and society.
+Embedded within the appearance of the three young women on the seashore, rendered with lively brush strokes, is a cultural cocktail of change and… Continue reading The Victorian Bathing Suit of Winslow Homer’s “High Tide”

 Erato.
 The muse of love poetry.
-If I were to assign a mortal woman to Erato’s position, I can’t think of any gal more suited to inspire romance than Anais Nin—writer of erotica, memoirist of passion.
-Born in France to Cuban parents in 1903, Anais began her life amid the peaceful haze of the Belle… Continue reading My Muses: Erato and Anais Nin
+If I were to assign a mortal woman to Erato’s position, I can’t think of any gal more suited to inspire romance than Anais Nin—writer of erotica, and memoirist of passion.
+Born in France to Cuban parents in 1903, Anais began her life amid the peaceful haze of the… Continue reading My Muses: Erato and Anais Nin

 I’ve already mentioned that my ability to enjoy relaxation is limited.
 So, in an attempt to dampen the sunny fun of my vacation, I’ve created a small project for myself.
 For the nine days that I’m on holiday, I will assign a real-life, honest-to-goodness lady to an appropriate Greek Muse.
 So far, I’ve managed to… Continue reading My Muses: Clio and Anna Comnena

-The Public Enemy was a terrific example of the gangster genre, which emerged in full force during the early 1930’s.
-As the film came out in in 1931, and was unhampered by the restrictive measures of the Hollywood Production Code, enforced in 1934, The Public Enemy retains its punchy lines, seedy settings and bawdy women:… Continue reading The Public Enemy: Disenchantment With the American Dream
+The Public Enemy was a terrific example of the gangster genre, which emerged in full force during the early 1930s.
+As the film came out in 1931, and was unhampered by the restrictive measures of the Hollywood Production Code, enforced in 1934, The Public Enemy retains its punchy lines, seedy settings, and bawdy women: grit… Continue reading The Public Enemy: Disenchantment With the American Dream

 Muslin fabric was the textile of emperors.
 While the Indian continent historically boasts many different varieties of textiles—from calico to ikat— it was the remarkably translucent, wonderfully white characteristics of cotton muslin that the Indian Mughal court revered.
 When The British East India Company received a royal charter from Queen Elizabeth I of England, in 1600,… Continue reading The Historic Crescendo of Indian Cotton Muslin in the West (1770-1820)

-There are a plethora of articles, essays and books devoted to uncovering the devices which make Henri-Georges Clouzot’s film, Les Diaboliques, the model of suspense-thriller perfection.
-But, I cannot determine that it is any one thing which makes Clouzot’s masterpiece run like clockwork.
-Rather, it is the collective result of expertly fused elements which wind the viewer’s mind… Continue reading Les Daoboliques: Synergistic Celluloid
+There are a plethora of articles, essays, and books devoted to uncovering the devices which make Henri-Georges Clouzot’s film, Les Diaboliques, the model of suspense-thriller perfection.
+But, I cannot determine that it is any one thing that makes Clouzot’s masterpiece run like clockwork.
+Rather, it is the collective result of expertly fused elements that wind the viewer’s mind… Continue reading Les Daoboliques: Synergistic Celluloid